Tensor Graphical Lasso (TeraLasso): TG-ISTA Algorithm

 \subsection{Composite gradient descent and proximal first order methods}

-Our goal is to solve the objective \eqref{Eq:objFun}.
-Note that this objective function can be decomposed into the sum of a differentiable function $f$ and a lower semi-continuous but nonsmooth function $g$: for $\Omega \in \mathcal{K}_{\mathbf{p}}$:
+Our goal is to solve the objective \eqref{eq:nonconvobv}.
+This objective function can be decomposed into the sum of a differentiable function $f$ and a lower semi-continuous but nonsmooth function $g$: for $\Omega \in \mathcal{K}_{\mathbf{p}}$:

 For objectives of this form, \cite{nesterov2007gradient} proposed a first order method called composite gradient descent.
-Composite gradient descent has been specialized to the case of $g = |\cdot|_1$ and is widely known as Iterative Soft Thresholding (ISTA) (see for example\cite{tseng2010approximation,combettes2005signal,beck2009fast,nesterov1983method,nesterov2004introductory}).
-This method is also applicable to nonconvex regularizers $g$ as in \cite{loh2013regularized}.
+Composite gradient descent has been specialized to the case of $g = |\cdot|_1$ and is widely known as Iterative Soft Thresholding (ISTA) (see for example \cite{tseng2010approximation,combettes2005signal,beck2009fast,nesterov1983method,nesterov2004introductory}).
+An extension to nonconvex regularizers $g$ is given in \cite{loh2013regularized}.

-We derive composite gradient descent in the \emph{linear subspace} $\mathcal{K}_{\mathbf{p}}$, creating a positive definite sequence of iterates $\{\Omega_t\}$ given by:
+The linearity of the constraint set $\mathcal{K}_{\mathbf{p}}$ suggests the use of gradient descent where the gradients are projected onto the associated $1 - K + \sum_{k=1}^K d_k^2$ dimensional \emph{linear subspace}.
+The positive definite restriction can then be handled in a similar way as \cite{GISTA} did for the vanilla GLasso.
+We therefore derive composite gradient descent in the linear subspace $\mathcal{K}_{\mathbf{p}}$ of $\mathbb{R}^{p^2}$, creating a positive definite sequence of iterates $\{\Omega_t\}$ given by the recursion

-where the initialization $\Omega_0 \in \mathcal{K}^\sharp_{\mathbf{p}}$.
-We enforce the positive semidefinite constraint at each step by performing backtracking line search to find a suitable stepsize $\zeta_t$ (see Section \ref{supp:stepsz} supplement).
-We decompose and solve the problem \eqref{eq:cmpgrd} for the case of the TeraLasso objective in \ref{sec:decc} below.
-Convergence to the optimal solution in ${\mathcal{K}}_{\mathbf{p}}$ is guaranteed since the positive definite cone is an open subset of $\mathbb{R}^{p \times p}$ and the objective $Q$ goes to infinity on the boundary of the positive semidefinite cone.
+where the initial matrix $\Omega_0 \in \mathcal{K}^\sharp_{\mathbf{p}}$ can be chosen as the identity.
+We enforce the positive semidefinite constraint at each step by performing backtracking line search to find a suitable stepsize $\zeta_t$ (see Algorithm \ref{alg:highlevel}) \citep{GISTA}.
+We decompose and solve the problem \eqref{eq:cmpgrd} for the case of the TeraLasso objective in Section \ref{sec:decc} below.